-H. Signage.
+J. Signage.

-- 1. When possible, all advertising and signage on windows and clear doors shall be placed and maintained in a manner that ensures that law enforcement personnel have a clear and unobstructed view of the interior of the outlets, including counter/cashier area, from exterior public sidewalks, parking lots, or entrance to the outlets. - I. State and Federal Compliance.
-Check Cashing and Payday Lending establishments shall hold, maintain, and be in compliance with all valid licenses and permits issued by the State of California and shall be compliant with all applicable state and federal laws.
+1. All advertising and signage on windows and clear doors shall be placed and maintained in a manner that ensures that law enforcement personnel have a clear and unobstructed view of the interior of the outlets, including counter/cashier area, from exterior public sidewalks, parking lots, or entrance to the outlets.